Create API proxies to IAM-protected services

-Upload the AWS user keys to the Edge vault
+Upload the AWS user keys to an encrypted KVM

-While Edge provides multiple data persistence options, the most secure place to store your AWS Access Key and Secret Access Key is the Edge secure store (vault), where the data is encrypted.
+While Edge provides multiple data persistence options, the most secure place to store your AWS Access Key and Secret Access Key is an Edge encrypted key value map (KVM).

 The next section provides information about retrieving the keys to send in your API calls to AWS.

 Create an API proxy to retrieve the AWS keys from your Edge encrypted KVM and construct a request to AWS.
 Since you may want to leverage AWS Node.js functions, as well as Edge functions to retrieve encrypted keys, you can create a Node.js API proxy.

 See the relevant AWS documentation for information on what to include in calls to specific AWS services.
 For example, some AWS services require specific HTTP headers.